AnselChang/tetrisfish/README.md

 11. If there are further problems with this software, please contact Ansel Chang on Discord: Ansel (aka Primer)#4422

 # Using the Analysis tool
 Tetrisfish evaluates all the different positions and evalutes the accuracy of your move.
 You can hover over StackRabbit's alternative move recommendations on the top-right corner, and click on the recommendation to actually make the move.
-You can also click on the current piece to change the location of that piece (press t to toggle rotation), or click the next box to change the next piece.
-You can scroll through these hypothetical moves using the small arrow buttons.
+If you want to test out alternate placements, you can also click on the current piece to change the location of that piece (press t to toggle rotation).
+Left click the next box to put the next piece into the game, or right click to change the next piece.
+You can scroll through these hypothetical moves using the small arrow buttons (shortcuts Z and X)

 To scroll through the different positions in the game, both graphs are made to be interactive so you can hop around the positions.
 The bottom graph has a slider that allows you to scrub through different positions at high speed.
 Note that to render a different video, you must restart the program.